 A majority of medium-sized and large businesses rely on data to make decisions every day.
 It’s essential to most business processes, from understanding the customers’ behavior to making smart marketing choices.
 While authenticity and consistency of information are increasingly important, developers have to deal with unstructured data and relationships between its elements that are fluid and not easy to define.

-To make sense of the vast amounts of varied information, businesses and organizations turn to data modeling tools.
-The specialized software helps discover the exact nature of the information they control, the relationships between data sets, and how they can best use the asset.
-This article highlights some of the popular free instruments which might come in handy for designing your database.
+To make sense of the vast amounts of varied information, businesses and organizations turn to popular data modeling tools.
+The specialized data modeling software helps discover the exact nature of the information they control, the relationships between data sets, and how they can best use the asset.
+This article highlights some of the popular free data modeling tools which might come in handy for designing your database.

 The process starts with collecting and analyzing data-related and functional requirements.
 After that, three data models are produced before an actual database can be built:

 With the help of the database modeling software, business stakeholders and data architects record the initial data requirements as a conceptual data model which defines what the system contains.
 It establishes the entities (real-world things), their attributes (characteristics or properties), and relationships (dependencies or associations between the entities).
 The resulting Unified Modelling Language (UML) class or Entity Relationship Diagrams (ERD) rarely contain any details of the actual database structures.

 Typically, it’s data architects and business analysts who convert the conceptual design into one or multiple logical data models.
 Each one documents the structure of the data elements, sets the relationships between them, and defines how the system should be implemented regardless of a database management system (DBMS).
 The concepts of primary keys and foreign keys come into play at this phase.